MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

     2. Define terms [we are here]
     3. Align with teams
     4. Add links to related resources and inter-link definitions (eg mentions of "packaged" can link to "packaged" term in glossary) when helpful
+    4. make sure links use the title text per steve
     5. Publish
     6. Explore terminology standardization with Monica Rush